Perched, a red-winged blackbird watching me,

 that’s Cunningham’s voice, “stretches the wire.

-Set one post wrong-way-to and it’ll sag, right?”
+Set one post wrong-way-to and it’ll sag right there.”

 Come a day I recall Seamus Heaney